United Soccer League: History

+The Charleston Battery (pictured in 2016) are the oldest continuously professional club in US Soccer and the USL system, being a founding member of the USISL A-League in 1997.

 The United Soccer League (USL) traces its roots to 1985 when Francisco Marcos founded the Southwest Indoor Soccer League.
 Initially intended as a minor indoor league associated with the Major Indoor Soccer League, it began with five teams owned by operators of indoor soccer arenas in the Southwest United States.
 By 1986, Marcos' own team, the Austin Sockadillos, joined the league, expanding it to six teams.

 In 1989, the league shifted its focus beyond semi-professional indoor soccer.
 A press release from that year revealed ambitions to align with the United States Soccer Federation (USSF)'s plan to professionalize soccer in the lead-up to the 1994 FIFA World Cup.
 The league aimed to become part of a structured, three-tiered system envisioned by the USSF.

 By 1990, the league began with their first outdoor soccer competitions, and rebranded as the Sunbelt Independent Soccer League, reflecting broader ambitions.
 Throughout the 1990s, the league underwent significant changes.
 This included splitting out an amateur Premier League in 1995 (renamed to the Premier Development League (PDL) in 1997), and the launch of their first attempt at a women's league.
 A merger with the American Professional Soccer League was completed in 1997 to form the USISL A-League (later named the USL First Division), solidifying its position in the U.S. soccer pyramid.

+The 2009 USL First Division Championship, where both clubs who played, the Vancouver Whitecaps and Montreal Impact, left for different leagues.

 In 2009, several USL First Division clubs expressed dissatisfaction with the league's leadership and structure, leading to a significant split.
 These clubs formed a breakaway competition called the North American Soccer League (NASL), which aimed to operate as a separate second division under the USSF.
 This division sparked disputes over sanctioning rights between the USL and the NASL.
 In response, the USSF organized a temporary combined league in 2010 before officially sanctioning the NASL as a separate entity.

 In 2010, the USL unified its First Division and Second Division under the name USL Pro to consolidate its professional competitions, and moved down to the third division.
 In 2013, USL Pro and Major League Soccer (MLS) entered a partnership to integrate their competitions, enhancing player development and strengthening the league's professional status.
 The W-League folded in 2015.
 Second division sanctioning was once again granted by USSF in 2017.
 In 2019, the professional league rebranded to USL Championship, the PDL rebranded as USL League Two, and a new division three league named USL League One was launched.